-N5°W strike on the average, but approximately from Quebrada San Ramón northward, toward the Mapocho river, it turns into a N25°W strike (Fig. 4).
-That northern part of the fault scarp is characterised by a string of three arch-shaped hills (Los Rulos, Apoquindo and Calán hills; Figs. 4, 5c and 6) overhanging by 100-300 m the rest of the upthrown piedmont.
+[31] The southern part of the scarp has a N5°W strike on the average, but approximately from Quebrada San Ramón northward, toward the Río Mapocho, it turns into a N25°W strike (Figure 4).
+That northern part of the fault scarp is characterized by a string of three arch-shaped hills (Los Rulos, Apoquindo and Calán hills; Figures 4, 5c, and 6) overhanging by 100-300 m the rest of the upthrown piedmont.
 So sediments cropping out in those hills appear stratigraphically older than those in the gently sloping piedmont.
-The hills correspond to eroded remnants of a gentle NW-striking anticline structure deforming the Quaternary sediments, particularly the alluvium deposited by river Mapocho.
-Layers of fluvial sands and gravels are tilted northeastward (so towards the mountain side, opposite to the drainage direction of the Mapocho river) reaching dips up to 30° along the northeast limb of the anticline (Fig. 5d).
-Development of stepped terraces in the valleys that cross the fold structure (like in Quebrada Apoquindo; see map in Fig. 4), suggests that those terraces have formed during alternating periods of erosion and aggradation, which have occurred syntectonically across the forming anticline.
-Subsidiary reverse faulting is observed in the anticline (Fig. 4; map and section A).
-However, the folding of the 5 km long, 1.5 km wide anticline appears to involve folding at the same scale of the underlying bedrock (Abanico Formation), which forms the core of Los Rulos and Apoquindo hills (Fig. 4; section A).
-So the presence of the Los Rulos-Apoquindo-Calán bedrock anticline may be indicative of some near-surface complexity in the process of fault propagation in this area, as is tentatively illustrated in section A (Fig. 4).
+The hills correspond to eroded remnants of a gentle NW striking anticline structure deforming the Quaternary sediments, particularly the alluvium deposited by Río Mapocho.
+Layers of fluvial sands and gravels are tilted northeastward (so toward the mountain side, opposite to the drainage direction of the Río Mapocho) reaching dips up to 30° along the northeast limb of the anticline (Figure 5d).
+Development of stepped terraces in the valleys that cross the fold structure (like in Quebrada Apoquindo; see map in Figure 4), suggests that those terraces have formed during alternating periods of erosion and aggradation, which have occurred syntectonically across the forming anticline.
+Subsidiary reverse faulting is observed in the anticline (Figure 4, map and section A).
+However, the folding of the 5 km long, 1.5 km wide anticline appears to involve folding at the same scale of the underlying bedrock (Abanico Formation), which forms the core of Los Rulos and Apoquindo hills (Figure 4, section A).
+So the presence of the Los Rulos-Apoquindo-Calán bedrock anticline may be indicative of some near-surface complexity in the process of fault propagation in this area, as is tentatively illustrated in section A (Figure 4).

-Between the prominent Quebradas San Ramón and Macul is the younger, most regular part of the piedmont, where only minor streams traverse its surface (Fig 4).
-Unlike the arched northern part of the piedmont fault scarp, the gently inclined piedmont here expresses no surface folding, suggesting that no significant nearsurface complexity of the fault plane occurs in the bedrock behind (Fig. 4; map and section B).
+[32] Between the prominent Quebradas San Ramón and Macul is the younger, most regular part of the piedmont, where only minor streams traverse its surface (Figure 4).
+Unlike the arched northern part of the piedmont fault scarp, the gently inclined piedmont here expresses no surface folding, suggesting that no significant near-surface complexity of the fault plane occurs in the bedrock behind (Figure 4, map and section B).
 However, the piedmont sediments cover an erosion surface at the foot of the mountain front, so if an earlier bedrock structural complexity had occurred, it has been erased by that erosion.
 The piedmont surface is made of a series of contiguous alluvial fans forming a bajada.
 Modern streams have caused fan head entrenchment across the bajada on the upthrown block.
-The lower end of entrenchment reveals clearly the trace of the piedmont fault, because the modern streams incising the bajada grade to the top surface of the downthrown block, west of the fault scarp, where the modern alluvial fans are being deposited (Fig 4).
+The lower end of entrenchment reveals clearly the trace of the piedmont fault, because the modern streams incising the bajada grade to the top surface of the downthrown block, west of the fault scarp, where the modern alluvial fans are being deposited (Figure 4).
 Between the streams on the upthrown block, the top surface of the bajada is abandoned and well preserved from surface erosion.
 However, the continuation of that top surface on the downthrown block is partly covered by the modern alluvium.
 The modern deposition of alluvium by recent fans on top of that older piedmont surface appears modest, within mapping uncertainties of the modern fans on top of the older piedmont surface.
-May be not more than ~20 m sediment thickness have been accumulated by the small alluvial fans fed by the small streams in this part of the piedmont, while ~100 m thickness of recent alluvium may have been accumulated by the fault scarp by the larger fans in front of Ouebradas San Ramón and Macul.
+May be not more than ~20 m sediment thickness have been accumulated by the small alluvial fans fed by the small streams in this part of the piedmont, while ~100 m thickness of recent alluvium may have been accumulated by the fault scarp by the larger fans in front of Quebradas San Ramón and Macul.